-Former University of Alabama All-American and national champion Miguel Pate is in his second season as an assistant coach at Alabama, serving as the assistant sprints coach while also assisting with the jumps and various other areas of the program.
+Former University of Alabama All-American and long jump national champion Miguel Pate is in his fourth season as an assistant coach at the Capstone in 2015.
+Pate serves as the assistant sprints coach while also assisting with the jumps and various other areas of the program.

 As a student-athlete at Alabama from 1999-2002, Pate captured the NCAA indoor long jump title in 2002 and finished second in the triple jump.
-That same indoor season he set the collegiate indoor long jump record with a mark of 28-2 1/4 at the USA Indoor Championships and won a bronze medal at the World Championships.
-He was a seven-time All-American at Alabama and was ranked in the top five in the USA and the top ten in the world in the long jump for eight consecutive years.
-He still owns UA records in both the long jump and triple jump indoors, and the school record in the outdoor long jump as well.
+That same indoor season, he set the collegiate indoor long jump record with a mark of 28-2.25 at the USA Indoor Championships before winning a bronze medal at the World Championships.
+Pate was a seven-time All-American at Alabama and was ranked in the top five in the United States and the top 10 in the world in the long jump for eight consecutive years.
+He still owns the Alabama records in both the long jump and triple jump indoors and remains the Tide record holder in the outdoor long jump.

-In 2008 he finished third at the U.S. Olympic Trials to earn his first spot on an Olympic team at the Beijing Games.
-He ended the 2008 season ranked number one in the U.S. by Track & Field News and followed that up with a fourth-place finish at the USA Outdoor Championships.
-He ended that season ranked third in the country by Track & Field News before retiring from competition to begin his coaching career.
+Pate finished third at the 2008 U.S. Olympic Trials to earn his first spot on the Olympic team at the Beijing Games.
+The West Feliciana, La., native ended the 2008 season ranked number one in the U.S. by Track & Field News and followed that with a fourth-place finish at the USA Outdoor Championships before retiring from competition to begin his coaching career.